cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

-# Quickstart with Wordhoard
+# Quickstart with WordHoard

-Welcome to [Wordhoard](/docs/overview.md)!
-This guide will quickly walk you through the basics of getting started with Wordhoard, including set-up, key features, and making your first API call.
+Welcome to WordHoard!
+This guide will quickly walk you through the basics of getting started with WordHoard, including set-up, key features, and making your first API call.

-## What is Wordhoard
+## What is WordHoard

-Wordhoard is a powerful API that enables you to create and maintain a record of your books.
+WordHoard is a powerful API that enables you to create and maintain a record of your books.
 You can search for and retrieve books by various properties at any time, ensuring that you never buy the same book twice (unless you really want to, of course).

-With Wordhoard, you can:
+With WordHoard, you can:

 * Look up books by title, author, genre, keyword, or the month and year it was added to your collection, while making purchasing decisions or recommending books to a friend.
 * Add, modify, or delete books in your book collection to keep it up to date.